uktrade/sqlite-s3vfs/README.md

 No locking is performed, so client code _must_ ensure that writes overlap with neither other writes nor reads.
 If multiple writes happen at the same time, the database will probably become corrupt and data lost.

+## How does it work?

+sqlite-s3vfs stores the SQLite database in fixed-sized _blocks_, and each is stored as a separate object in S3.
+SQLite stores its data in fixed-size _pages_, and always writes exactly a page at a time.
+This virtual filesystem translates  pages reads and writes to block reads and writes.
+In the case of SQLite pages being the same size blocks, which is the case by default, each page write results in exactly one block write.

 ## Installation

 sqlite-s3vfs depends on [APSW](https://github.com/rogerbinns/apsw), which is not officially available on PyPI, but can be installed directly from GitHub.